Fun to make,

 Play English Board Solitaire

-To see a set of moves that results in a perfect game, use the perfect solution printables as a reference.
-Start with the piece on the space marked number 1.
+To use the solution, start with the piece on the space marked number 1.
 Jump over the piece pointed to by the arrow to the space beyond.
 Remove the jumped piece from the board.
-Continue making jumps in number order.
+Continue making jumps in numerical order.
 The last piece will be in the square marked with the star.

 When was Board Solitaire invented?